 You select a line of text to read, and it creates the correct dot patterns.
 You read the line with your fingers, and when you’re done, you refresh the display and it shows the next line of text.

-And finally, a copy-editing fact: when I originally wrote this post, I capitalised the name of the system as “Braille”.
+When I originally wrote this post, I capitalised the name of the system as “Braille”.
 As I was doing the reading, I learnt that lowercase “braille” is much more common, with a capital letter only if you’re talking about Louis Braille.
 I think I’ve fixed all the text above, but please let me know if I’ve missed one – or if you think I’ve made any other mistake.